spirali/elsie/docs/README.md

 probably be nigh impossible using this library.

 ## FAQ
-- **Why do you use `Inkscape` instead of e.g. `Cairo` for rendering slides?**
-We are experimenting with a `Cairo` backend, but it would be probably difficult to fully support embedding SVG images into slides with Cairo, which is something that we use a lot.
-But it is possible that *Elsie* will not require `Inkscape` sometime in the future.
 - **Why don't you use an existing layout model, e.g. `flexbox`?**
 We made the [layout model](userguide/layout.md) tailored for presentations, which might not be so easy with a general layout model.
 We also couldn't find any usable binding of a standalone and